-- Available in wide range of colors
+- Available in a wide range of colors

-- Good for covering large areas and under painting.
+- Good for covering large areas and underpainting.

-Student grade work well for beginners.
+Student grades work well for beginners.
 Just remember to add little white to make them opaque.
-White will lighten the paint so that you may consider employing a slightly darker paint or paint several layers to find the desired tone.
+White will lighten the paint, so consider employing a slightly darker paint or painting several layers to find the desired tone.
 There are starter collections of acrylic paint sets available in almost all brands.

 2. Buy fundamental colors to start with

-Get a color wheel, learn how to combine acrylic paints to get the desired color.
+Get a color wheel and learn how to combine acrylic paints to get the desired color.
 Color mixing adds excitement and detail to your art.

 3. Painting Surface

-Canvas is the best choice if you are just starting to paint.
-Canvas are available in various forms like stretched canvas, canvas roll, canvas pad and canvas board.
-Take anything but not roll since they are expensive and for artist who are doing painting full time.
+Canvas is the best choice if you are starting to paint.
+Canvas is available in various forms like stretched canvas, canvas roll, canvas pad, and canvas board.
+Avoid using canvas primed for oil painting, as it is not suitable for acrylics.

 4. Variety of brushes